 - This must be a new collaborative translational project (TRAM will not support an ongoing project).

-- Scholar is required to participate in MED221, a TRAM course that includes lectures and project updates, every Wednesday 3-5pm (September 2022 through June 2023).
-We don't know yet whether this will be done remotely by zoom or in person.
-Winter and Spring quarters - tba (possibly a hybrid of zoom and in person meetings).
+- Scholar is required to participate in MED221, a TRAM course that includes lectures and project updates, every Wednesday 3-5pm (September 2024 through June 2025) BY ZOOM (remote).

 - Preference will be given to proposals that make specific use of the resources offered through the Translational Applications Service Center (TASC)** http://tasc.stanford.edu as well as other Stanford School of Medicine Core Facilities (http://med.stanford.edu/school/directory/core-facilities.html).